bw-empowered-conversations/Back-End/README.md

 :exclamation: *Requires contact_id in header.*

-To update a specific contact, send the contact_id in the headers and the json object key:value pair to be updated:
+To update a specific contact, send the contact_id in the headers and the object key:value pair to be updated:
 ```js
 .put( 'https://bw-empowered-conversations.herokuapp.com/api/user/contacts', { phone: "555-555-9988" }, { headers: { contact_id: 3 } } )
 ```